phax/ph-css/README.md

 ## News and noteworthy

+Versions <= 3.9.2 are compatible with ph-commons < 6.0
+Versions >= 4.0.0 are compatible with ph-commons >= 6.0

+  * v4.0.0 - Updated to ph-commons 6.0.0 and added "browser compliant parsing mode"
   * v3.9.2 - Updated to ph-commons 5.7.1 and fix for some minor issues
   * v3.9.1 - Updated to ph-commons 5.6.0 and fix for some shorthand handling
   * v3.9.0 - API improvements and support for vendor specific "-calc" added